 Education: Bellevue College, Associate of Science, 2011

-Goals: My goal is to become an outstanding sonographer who is confident in her abilities, thoroughly experienced in all the imaging modalities, approachable to patients of all backgrounds, and, above all, an advocate for each one of my patients.
-I also want to use my life experiences to teach women about the importance of education and to empower and inspire them to pursue their dreams.
+Goals: I want to use my life experiences to teach women about the importance of education and to empower and inspire them to pursue their dreams.
 I hope to do this by helping women overcome any personal obstacles due to cultural, social, or community pressures, just as I have done in my own life.

 Civility: Through dialogue between cultures, races, and religions, we can obtain respect and understanding for the diversity in our communities.
 Though not everyone has the time nor the means to host an interfaith, multicultural, or similar event, the principle of communication can be extrapolated to every-day life.
 Communication can be as simple as gaining awareness about a religious holiday that a co-worker is taking the day off for, learning about the new local cultural center, or asking about the languages spoken by colleagues.
 Simple communication between individuals paves the way towards the practice of civility.

 Autobiography: I am originally from Jordan.
 I speak Arabic and English.
 I came to the U.S ten years ago to pursue a dream of independence, education, and freedom.
 I will be the first woman in my family of 6 women to complete a bachelor’s degree.